-Please note: We provide general information here.
-You must contact the local City Hall in the area you wish to marry for specific requirements.
+PLEASE NOTE: We provide general information below.
+You MUST contact the local City Hall in the area in which you wish to marry for specific requirements.

 U.S. citizens may marry in Greece in a civil ceremony, a religious ceremony, or both.
 You need not reside in Greece to marry in Greece, but the bureaucratic process to obtain a marriage certificate can take several weeks.

 Foreigners who permanently reside in Greece should possess a residence permit.
 U.S. citizens may stay in Greece up to three months without a residence permit.
 Be sure to obtain a stamp in your passport showing the date and place of entry upon entry into Greece or another Schengen country; otherwise, you will not be permitted to marry in Greece.

 The Marriage License – Neither Partner Lives in Greece